 Get some streaming software

-To start off, you need a program to stream with, and there isn’t a better free option than Streamlabs OBS.
+To start off, you need a program to stream with, and there isn’t a better free option than Streamlabs OBS (opens in new tab).
 It’s free, saves all your graphics and layouts to the cloud, and can do nearly everything you are used to seeing on your favorite streams.
 It’s also extremely easy to use to setup and customize the look of your stream (more on that in a bit).

-There are other options besides Twitch, but it has a few advantages over its competitors; It’s very straightforward and easy to use, it plays nicely with Streamlabs, and there are just simply more viewers on Twitch than elsewhere.
+There are other streaming platforms besides Twitch, but it has a few advantages over its competitors; It’s very straightforward and easy to use, it plays nicely with Streamlabs, and there are just simply more viewers on Twitch than elsewhere.
 The likelihood that someone browsing streams finds you is much higher where there are more people looking.

 Get a webcam